uhuc-de/minecraft-vanilla-server-toolset/README.md

 Minecraft Vanilla Server Toolset
 ================================

 The Minecraft Vanilla Server Toolset is a compilation of different skripts.
 This bundle isn't a "all-round carefree package" for wannabe serveradministrators who want an "easy to use" window, where they can click through.
-If you are familiar with Linux and the Shell you should have no problems to run the skripts and maybe edit them as you like.
+If you are familiar with Linux, Python and the Shell you should have no problems to run the skripts and maybe edit them as you like.

 Features
 ---------------

 * provides 100% vanilla minecraft
-* start/stop the minecraft server like a daemon
+* using start-stop-daemon to start/stop the minecraft server like a daemon
 * creates a unix socket to talk to the server
 * backup the map daily
 * update minecraft easily